I3DS/corobx-coyote/README.md

     $ sudo ln -sf $(pwd)/local_addresses.csv /etc/i3ds_addresses.csv

 to switch to the localhost addresses.
+Then restart all services.
 By default, i3ds\_addresses.csv is installed by the script.